The U.S. higher education system must be revitalized as a whole to be accessible, affordable, and accountable to the students it serves.

 Legislation AYA Supports

-This bicameral bill, introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
+Introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), this bicameral bill would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
 Borrowers earning $100K or less will be eligible for the full $50K in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100K.
 The legislation also includes additional benefits, such as the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.

-Introduced in the last Congress, this bipartisan bill garnered significant bipartisan support from members of Congress in both chambers.
+This bill led by Sens.
+Cassidy (R-LA), Warren (D-MA), Scott (R-SC), and Whitehouse (D-RI), and Reps Krishnamoorthi (D-IL-8) and Stivers (R-OH-15) garnered significant bipartisan support from members of Congress in both chambers.
 If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students and ensure accurate reporting on student outcomes.
 In order to protect student privacy, the bill bans the sale of the data, prohibits access by law enforcement, and limits the use of personally identifiable information.
+Creating more transparency in program and institution outcomes will help young Americans choose a college or university that's right for them.

-Introduced by Senators Hassan (D-NH) and Durbin (D-IL), the PROTECT Students Act, would protect students and taxpayers from predatory higher education practices.
-The key provisions of the will would codify and strengthen the borrower defense and gainful employment rules, improve the 90/10 rule and incentive compensation protections, and add new safeguards against the fraudulent for-profit/nonprofit conversions.
+Introduced in the 116th Congress by Sens Hassan (D-NH) and Durbin (D-IL), the PROTECT Students Act would safeguard students and taxpayers from predatory higher education practices.
+The key provisions of the bill would codify and strengthen the borrower defense and gainful employment rules, improve the 90/10 rule and incentive compensation protections, and add new safeguards against fraudulent for-profit/nonprofit conversions.

 College Affordability Act (CAA)